graevy/quatloo/content/posts/internet.md

 # Browser

-Chrome is phasing out privacy features and adblockers, and its browser monopoly adversely affects web development.
+Chrome is phasing out privacy features and adblockers, and its browser monopoly adversely affects web development, so stop using it!
-Vivaldi is pretty nice.
+- Vivaldi is pretty nice.
 It has good tab management, integrated mail, calendar, etc. and it's mostly open source.
-Brave is infamously headed by (among other things) a covid denier, but does have features like integrated ad blocking.
+- Brave is infamously headed by (among other things) a covid denier, but does have features like integrated ad blocking.
-Opera has good media integration.
+- Opera has good media integration.
-Firefox is open source, customizable, and the most popular alternative.
+- Firefox is open source, customizable, and the most popular alternative (that isn't Edge or Safari)

 Firefox addons I recommend to everyone in order of importance:
 - Ublock Origin